 - Train and prune fruit trees (5 credits).

 This is an eight-day course.
-The 2018 dates are yet to be confirmed.
-The course usually takes place during the winter months (six days during June and two days in July).
+The course usually takes place during the winter months (six days during June and two days in July) but our 2019 dates are yet to be confirmed.

 For more information